Ranjana script: Use

+Parthibendra Malla’s stone inscription in the Ranjana script at Kathmandu.

-Sanskrit manuscript in the Rañjanā script.
-Aṣṭasāhasrikā Prajñāpāramitā Sūtra, India, 12th century.
+A Buddhist manuscript in the Rañjanā script from Nepal, 1317 CE.

+Prayer wheels with the mantras in Ranjana script at Swayambhunath.

 Street sign in Kathmandu in Ranjana, Devanagari and English.

-Mantra in Rañjanā script, on the ceiling of a Buddhist temple in Tianjin, China.

 Use in Nepal

 Rañjana is mostly used for printing Hindu and Buddhist scriptures and literature in Sanskrit and Buddhist Hybrid Sanskrit by the Newar community in Kathmandu Valley.
-Rañjana is also in current use for printing "high status" documents (wedding invitations, certificates, etc) in Nepal in the Newar language and for Newar language book titles.
+Rañjana is also in current use for printing "high status" documents (wedding invitations, certificates, etc.) in Nepal in the Newar language and for Newar language book titles.
 In Mahayana and Vajrayana Buddhist traditions, it is famously used to write various mantras including the "Om mani padme hum" mantra of Avalokiteśvara, the mantra of Tara: "Om tare tuttare ture svaha", and the mantra of Manjusri: "Om a ra pa ca na dhi."
 The script is also used in Hindu scriptures.

 Use in East Asia

 In Chinese Buddhism and other East Asian Buddhism, the standard Sanskrit script for mantras and dhāraṇīs was not the Rañjanā script, but rather the earlier Siddhaṃ script that was widely propagated in China during the Tang dynasty.
 However, in late Imperial China, the influence of Tibetan Buddhism popularized the Rañjanā script as well, and so this script is also found throughout East Asia, but is not as common as Siddhaṃ.
 In Vietnam, Rañjanā script is often used during Buddhist rituals especially by monks in the central region such as Huế.
 Talismans are often made using Rañjanā mantras read "Om mani padme hum" or "Om cale cule cundi svaha" the mantra of Cundi Bodhisattva.
 The script has also been adopted by Vietnamese folk shamans in their use of amulets such as Lỗ Ban phái, a Taoist folk sect that arrived from China named after Lu Ban, patron god of carpenters.